So, what drivers of change could disrupt the classic car market?

 Succession is a major subject

-The top 100 collectors alone own around 3,500 of the most important classic cars in the world, worth a combined total of some 8 billion US-Dollars.
-The average age of these collectors is 72, and around 20% of them are 80 or older.
-This raises the question of succession: some of the most important automotive gems in the world, worth billions of US-Dollars, will soon pass to the next generation.
+According to our updated 2019 market research, the top 100 global collectors alone own around 4,000 of the most relevant classic cars in the world, worth a combined total of approximately 10 billion US-Dollars, 20% more than 2019.
+The average age of these collectors is now 71, and around 16% of them are 80 or older.
+This data confirms that the issue of succession is still relevant: some of the best automotive gems in the world, worth billions of US-Dollars, will soon pass to the next generation.
 What will happen to these pieces of history?
 What are their owners’ succession plans?
 Will they sell the cars?
 Donate them to institutions?
 Create their own museums?
 Or will their heirs and heiresses be the next caretakers?
 What will this mean for the value of pre-war and early post-war cars?

 How future trends shape the sustainment of classic cars